 The lorry will also carry a forklift to off load the pallets.

 Delivery is made direct from the factory to your home and is included in the price.
-Delivery is normally 8 weeks from order.

 The buildings are supplied flat packed, on pallets, protected by plastic packaging.
 Delivery is via articulated lorry, with a forklift.